dongzgh/dongzgh.github.io/journal.md

 * [L3MONSHAPE](#l3monshape)
 	* Subscribed enterpreneurship course "Entrepreneurship: How To Start A Business From Business Idea" from udemy
-	* Started learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy
+	* Started the learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 * [HEXAGONMI](#hexagonmi)
 	* Attended sprint review meeting